mongodb-industry-solutions/retail-digital-receipts-backend/README.md

 - 🔄 **From Data Silos to Seamless Access**
   Invoice data often lives isolated in backend systems like ERPs or legacy databases, making real-time access difficult and creating silos that block innovation and personalization.
 By storing invoices as rich, flexible documents in MongoDB, you unlock seamless cross-service access and turn billing data into a driver for real-time insights and intelligent experiences.

-> 🧠 With MongoDB, storing invoices goes beyond persistence—it's the foundation for building a smart, secure, and insight-driven commerce platform.

 ---